 The acoustics research group's primary research is in Synthetic Aperture Sonar (SAS), a technique for high-resolution undersea imaging.
 They design and build their own sonars for collecting field data; so far they have collected data in Lyttelton, Auckland and Sydney.
 Their research concentrates on fast-reconstruction, interferometry, positioning, simulation, and autofocus.

-Academic staff : Emeritus Professor Peter Gough and Dr Michael Hayes
+Academic staff : Emeritus Professor Peter Gough and A/Prof Michael Hayes

-Academic staff : Assoc Prof Philippa Martin, and Emeritus Professor Desmond Taylor
+Academic staff : Professor Philippa Martin, and Emeritus Professor Desmond Taylor

 Adjunct staff : Professor Peter Smith, Professor Jim Cavers and Professor Mansoor Shafi